Assays

 RPS estimates size by measuring impedance of an electrical current as a particle passes through a pore.
 Unlike other methods that rely upon light scatter such as NTA and conventional flow cytometry, size estimates made by RPS do not depend upon the refractive index of a particle.

-Compared to VFC™, RPS lacks EV specificity and is not suitable for surface cargo measurement.
+Compared to vFC™, RPS lacks EV specificity and is not suitable for surface cargo measurement.
 It is a useful orthogonal approach for measuring vesicle size.
 RPS is one approach to measuring size that Cellarcus uses to provide size estimates for its size standards.

 How does vFC™ compare to EM (electron microscopy)?